YeMyintSoeKMD/code-notes/spa/sanctum-authentication.md

-# First, use sdfsdf in User.php
+# First, use HasApiTokens in User.php
 ```php
 use Laravel\Sanctum\HasApiTokens;